Cannabis Treatment at Hope Rehab

 Cannabis has many different street names including:

+The damage Marijuana/Cannabis addiction and dependency does is seriously underestimated by users and society alike.
 Cannabis does have medicinal uses, and there are recreational users who never develop any problems, but there are definite risks associated with this substance.
+We get many clients here at Hope Rehab who have experienced the dark side of this substance, and it caused them a great deal of suffering and loss.
+We have witnessed many lost and depressed individuals as a result of using this drug.
+Cannabis is the most commonly abused substance apart from Alcohol around the world.
 It is easy to become dependent on this drug to such an extent that it makes life unbearable.
 Regular users can suffer from low energy with frequent episodes of depression – it can also mean being so numb to life that nothing appears meaningful.
-Exploring the reality of the drug’s impact on your life is very much part of Cannabis treatment, we find there are high levels of denial around this issue.
+Users are four times more at risk of developing long-term depression and mental health symptoms requiring a treatment program for Marijuana and Cannabis Addiction.
+Exploring the reality of the drug’s impact on your life is very much part of Cannabis treatment.
+We find there are high levels of denial around this issue.

 Hijacked Brain: The human reward system is designed for survival but hijacked by chemical payoffs provided by Cannabis.
 The reward circuitry normally bookmarks important things: food, nurturing children, education, work and friendships.
 However, now it has been corrupted by the drug.